naren-garapati/Oxford-IIIT-Pet-Classification-/README.md

 - The model is trained using RGB images resized to 224×224 pixels.
 - A custom PyTorch `Dataset` class handles image loading and preprocessing.
 - Key deep learning techniques such as Batch Normalization, Dropout, and ReLU activations are used to improve performance.
+- Two files, one utilizing PyTorch and the other Tensorflow

 ---